Future-Proofed: Solar and Backup Power Installation

-In northwest Austin in 2021, Freedom Solar Power completed its most complex residential solar and backup power installation project ever.
+In northwest Austin in 2021, Freedom Solar Power completed its most complex home solar installation project ever.

 Our team had plenty of inspiration.
 The homeowner wanted to pass along a property to his family that could not only produce enough power to zero out his energy bills but also provide peace of mind during grid outages and unpredictable weather.

 We enlisted the in-house expertise of our most senior NABCEP-certified design engineers, a master electrician, three journeyman electricians, a seasoned four-person solar installation crew led by another journeyman electrician and office operational support.

 Then, we performed all work, excepting any work requiring vetted and certified third-party professionals related to the property’s existing telecommunications networks, gas service, gutters and irrigation systems.

 The project was no easy feat, but we were determined to make the homeowner’s dream come true.

 “Paul was motivated by something bigger than himself; he wants this to be a place for his family to be secure for decades.
 Because of the intricacies involved, I couldn’t recommend anyone besides Freedom Solar to do a job like that,” said James Garbo, energy consultant.
 “He had high expectations that set the bar above our past projects, and it motivated us to reach it.
 We were able to rise to the occasion, check all of his boxes and get the job done better than anyone else could have.”